gerrit-coder/plugins_coder-workspace/README.md

 If a mapping provides `richParams`, it overrides the default parameter mapping for that repo/branch match only.

-### Test Connection

-The settings dialog has a "Test Connection" button that performs a GET request to `/api/v2/workspaces?limit=1` (or the org-scoped equivalent) with the configured server URL and token.
-This helps validate reachability and authentication.
+### Notes on defaults

+- On the change page, the "Create Coder Workspace" action defaults to the latest patchset if none is selected.
+- The plugin passes repo, branch, change, patchset and change URL as rich parameters by default (configurable).

-### Manage History
+### History

-Click "Manage History" in the settings dialog to view and manage recent workspace links in three scopes:

-- Global: all workspaces you created via the plugin
-- Current Repo/Branch: workspaces created for the current repository and branch
-- Current Change/Patchset: workspaces created for the specific change and patchset

-From this panel you can:

-- Adjust the retention limit (number of items kept per scope) and Apply to prune existing lists
-- Clear each scope
-- Inspect timestamps, context, and URLs of recorded entries

-Note: History is stored only in your browser’s localStorage and is per-user/per-browser.
+The plugin records the last created workspace links in your browser (localStorage) to enable quick "Open Last" actions.
+Retention can be tuned via `historyLimit` in `gerrit.config`.

-### "Open Last" actions
+### "Open Coder Workspace" action

-The plugin adds three convenience actions in the change page overflow menu:
+The plugin adds one convenience action in the change page overflow menu:

-- "Open Last Coder Workspace": Opens the most recent workspace URL recorded
-- "Open Last Coder Workspace (This Repo/Branch)": Opens the last workspace URL for the current repo and branch
-- "Open Last Coder Workspace (This Change/Patchset)": Opens the last workspace URL for the specific change and patchset
+- "Open Coder Workspace": Opens your Coder workspace if one exists, otherwise creates it using the current change context (repo/branch/change/patchset) and then opens it.

-These actions are enabled once a corresponding URL is recorded by a successful create.
-A short toast indicates the context when opening.
+This action is always available.
+A short toast indicates the context when opening/creating.

+### "Delete Coder Workspace" action

+Deletes your Coder workspace and clears the saved link in the browser.
+You will be asked to confirm the deletion.

 ### Mock server (optional)